IbrahimmAdel/DevOps_sprints/jenkins/task 2/README.md

 -----------------------------------------
 ## 1) What is Jenkins pipeline ?
--
+- is a collection of jobs or steps that brings the software from version control into the hands of the end users by using automation tools.
+It is used to incorporate continuous delivery in our software development workflow.

 -----------------------------------------
 ## 2) What scripting language is Jenkins pipeline syntax based on ?
-- Groovy Programming Language
+- Groovy scripting Language

 -----------------------------------------
 ## 3) what are the different ways to trigger pipeline ?